$d$-pleated surfaces and their shear-bend coordinates

 We will see later (Remark \ref{rem: independence from norm}) that $\ell_{\bf i}^\rho$ does not depend on the choice of the continuous norm $\norm{\cdot}_{u \in T^1\lambda}$.
-Also, in the case when $\lambda$ contains a simple closed oriented geodesic $c$ and $\mu$ is the Dirac measure in $c$, then one can verify that
+Also, in the case when $\lambda^o$ contains a simple closed oriented geodesic $c$ and $\mu$ is the Dirac measure in $c$, then one can verify that

-where for all $g\in\PGL_d(\Kb)$, $\lambda_1(g)\geq \dots\geq \lambda_d(g)$ denote the moduli of the eigenvalues of some linear representative $\bar{g}$ of $g$.
+where for all $g\in\mathsf{PGL}_d(\mathbb{K})$, $\lambda_1(g)\geq \dots\geq \lambda_d(g)$ denote the moduli of the eigenvalues of some linear representative $\bar{g}$ of $g$.

-We establish the following lemma by adapting Proposition 7.4 in \cite{BoD} to our context and using the contraction property of $\rho$ (see Definition \ref{def:AnosovBorel} Claim (2)). \begin{lemma} Let $\rho$ be a $\lambda$-Borel Anosov representation, and let ${\bf i}=(i_1,i_2)$ be a pair of positive integers that sum to $d$.
-For any $\mu\in\mathsf{ML}(\lambda^o)$, we have $\ell_{\bf i}^\rho(\mu) > 0$. \end{lemma} \begin{proof}
+We establish the following lemma by adapting Proposition 7.4 in \cite{BoD} to our context and using the contraction property of $\rho$ (see Definition \ref{def:AnosovBorel} item (2)). \begin{lemma} Let $\rho$ be a $\lambda$--Borel Anosov representation, and let ${\bf i}=(i_1,i_2)$ be a pair of positive integers that sum to $d$.
+For any transverse measure $\mu\in\mathsf{M}(\lambda^o)$ supported on the orientation cover of $\lambda$, we have $\ell_{\bf i}^\rho(\mu) > 0$. \end{lemma} \begin{proof}